 It’s easier to design when looking at one panel at a time.

 I can use the “align to artboard” alignment tool to center objects in the design.

 Comp variations are easy to create by duplicating the document.

-My client gets a multi page PDF file for proofing.
+My client gets a multi page PDF is short for Portable Document Format.
+More file for proofing.
 Each page shows a single panel without bleed.
 They can proof each panel in a heads up direction or the pages can easily be printed at 100% scale.

 Finalize the design for print